 You’ll want to make sure that your app has as many customer-desired features as possible.
 There’s a catch though.
 Too much of a good thing is always bad, so keep your app simple.
 A product like UXCam makes app analysis a breeze.
 See more about this essential and time-saving tool here.

 Now you have another happy customer and another sale.
 But why stop there?

 Your best customers are repeat customers.

-They’re much less resource intensive as they’ve already been through the funnel and are already converted.
-They’re familiar with your product and you’ve built a relationship with them based off of that first sale.
+They’re much less resource-intensive, as they have already been through the funnel and are already converted.
+They’re familiar with your product, and you’ve built a relationship with them based on that first sale.

 Now that they’ve been through the funnel and completed that purchase, it’s time to nurture that relationship.
-Think about other funnels in your business that you can steer this customer towards.
-Encourage them to join a loyalty program, follow you on social media so you can continue to market to them, sending them promotional materials and new product notices.
+Think about other funnel analysis you can do in your business that you can steer this customer towards.
+Encourage them to join a loyalty program or to follow you on social media so you can continue to market to them and send them promotional materials and new product notices.

-Instead, try to approach them in various ways over a reasonable time period.
-Spreading out your marketing to these customers will be more effective than bombarding them with emails over a short time-period.
+Instead, try to approach them in various ways over a reasonable period.
+Spreading out your marketing to these customers will be more effective than bombarding them with emails over a short time.